 I'm starting to teach myself film making but who knows where I will ultimately go with that.
-One of my favorite photographers is Man Ray [link]

-and he made a lot of short films during his time as a photographer.
+One of my favorite photographers is Man Ray www.manraytrust.com/ and he made a lot of short films during his time as a photographer.
 I'd like to emulate that a little bit on my own.

 Q5: Work long enough in this business, you're bound to experience some comedic episodes even if its only funny in hindsight.
 Would you be willing to share us one of yours that happened during a shoot?